badaouihakimou/nps-telecom-prediction/README.md

 **Result** : 58.3% Detractors / 25.4% Passives / 16.3% Promoters

 **Key finding** : no customer with Satisfaction >= 4 ever churned.
-Satisfaction and churn are perfectly aligned in this dataset.
+Satisfaction and churn are perfectly aligned - an artefact of this IBM dataset, documented as a limitation.

 **Columns excluded to avoid leakage** :
 - Satisfaction Score : directly builds the target